SnowConvert: Function References for Teradata¶

 PERIODS

-All the period expressions to be compared.
+All period expressions that need to be compared.

 Returns¶